 According to Nebraska Revised Statute 30-810, a wrongful death action “shall be brought by and in the name of the person’s personal representative.”
 The personal representative is generally named in the decedent’s will.
 The personal representative may be a family member, or it could be someone unrelated to the deceased.

 Although the personal representative files the wrongful death claim, the action is brought “for the exclusive benefit of the widow or widower and next of kin.”
 Family members who may be awarded damages in a wrongful death claim include:

-Motor vehicle accidents are a leading cause of death nationwide.
+Auto accidents are a leading cause of death nationwide.
 If your loved one is killed in a traffic collision, an experienced lawyer can review your legal options for filing suit against the at-fault driver.

-Hauptman, O’Brien, Wolf & Lathrop has been serving communities of Nebraska and Iowa for 30 years.
+Hauptman, O’Brien, Wolf & Lathrop has been serving communities of Nebraska and Iowa for over 30 years.
 Collectively, our attorneys have more than 230 years of experience serving clients in auto injury and wrongful death cases.
 We have earned millions of dollars in verdicts and settlements on behalf of clients and their families.